newbisi/mkprop/README.md

 This package provides some Python routines for time integration based on Magnus-Krylov and Krylov methods.

 **The package is still under development.
 Future versions might have different API.
-The current version is not fully documentation.**
+The current version is not fully documented.**

 ## Getting started
 run `python -m pip install .` inside the mkprop folder to install the package.